 But even before the hurricane season hits his idyllic home between the island’s mountains, The Pitons, a storm has erupted over the St Lucian government’s decision to give Glenconner’s elegant wife, Lady Anne, an unexpected honour.

-Anne, 78, daughter of the 5th Earl of Leicester, is to be appointed as an ambassador for the former British colony, as I revealed.
+Unlikely role: Lady Anne is going to be an ambassador for St Lucia Anne, 78, daughter of the 5th Earl of Leicester, is to be appointed as an ambassador for the former British colony, as I revealed.
 Unlike Glenconner, she has never lived on the island, preferring the cooler climes of her family’s stately home, Holkham Hall in Norfolk.
+Despite this, she is also being given a St Lucian passport.

 However, her husband’s joy at the decision by prime minister Stephenson King is not universally shared.
 In fact, it has caused a stream of protest, with islanders complaining to their local newspaper that she has little connection to the country.
 As one wrote: ‘What has she done for St Lucia thus far, apart from having her husband residing on the island?
 What qualifies her appointment?’